Ocado is an online-only grocer, and is the only supermarket we've reviewed that doesn't have any bricks-and-mortar stores.

 In our latest supermarkets survey, 99 Ocado customers rated the online retailer on everything from delivery slots and drivers to food quality and value for money.

 This enabled us to work out star ratings for different factors as well as an overall customer score.

 This is member-only content.

-Having been set up as an online-only grocer right from the start (it was founded in 2000), Ocado arguably has a technological edge over its competitors.
+Having been set up as an online-only grocer from when it was founded in 2000, Ocado arguably has a technological edge over its competitors.

 Ocado claims that being able to avoid using stores, where other shoppers might buy the items you ordered online, makes the supply chain shorter and more tightly controlled.